Lyon: End of an era for Kazushi Ono

 'Viva Maestro' celebrates Kazushi Ono's long standing collaboration with Opéra de Lyon.
 And a beautiful evening it was!

 But above all, the incredibly large number of performers on stage, obviously proud and happy to be there, was masterfully controlled by a relaxed and rooted Kazushi, whose great strength at inviting people into his world was once again shown at its best.
-To crown it all, the cherry on the cake came from Yoshi Oida, stage director and a regular guest of Opéra de Lyon, who, after a quick speech of gratitude on behalf of the city of Lyon, named Kazushi Ono 'Officier de l'ordre des Arts et des Lettres'.
+To crown it all, the cherry on the cake came from Yoshi Oida, stage director and a regular guest of Opéra de Lyon, who, after a quick speech of gratitude and praise, named Kazushi Ono 'Officier de l'Ordre des Arts et des Lettres' on behalf of the French Ministry of Culture, Françoise Nyssen.
+He was also given the 'Médaille de la Ville de Lyon' by Georges Képénékian, deputy of Lyon Mayor in charge of cultural life the same night.

 As Serge Dorny, Opéra de Lyon's general manager, said towards the end of the evening: "Ceci n'est pas un adieu.
 Ce n'est qu'un au revoir!"